wpeverest/everest-forms/readme.txt

 - 2.0.2       - xx-xx-2023
 * Feature - Regex validation for field.
+* Feature - Custom CSS and JS for form.

 - 2.0.1       - 14-06-2023
 * Enhancement - Upgrade to pro link.